 On the show, the pinnacle of power is The Seven.
 The Seven who are more or less modeled after the Justice League (or Superfriends if you are more familiar with the television version) are made up of Homelander, a Superman like figure who is also a completely amoral narcissist; Queen Maeve, a closeted WonderWoman who is filled with self-loathing for what she has become; The Deep, an Aquaman who makes up for his status as punchline by being a sexual predator; A Train, a speedster like the Flash who is hooked on a drug called Compound V; Black Noir, a batman like ninja who is a murdering sociopath; and, as the one deviation from the Justice League model, Translucent, an invisible man who is, like all invisible men, is a voyeuristic creep.
 (I know that is only six, more on that in a moment) As much as we see their various flaws, this is not how the world sees them, to the world they are heroes.
 They keep their true nature hidden not by masks and mild-mannered alter egos but with the a public relations team and the real world powers of non-disclosure agreements and generous settlement checks.
 One of the shows most creative ways of playing with the superhero is to replace all of the various weaknesses of superheroes, the proverbial kryptonite, with one singular weakness, bad publicity.
 The superheroes that can deflect bullets can be brought down by leaked video of any of their misdeeds.

 Season one of the show is framed by two characters who function as audience surrogates, introducing us to this world.
 First we meet Hughie Campbell whose girlfriend is killed when A-Train runs through her at top speed.
 (It is worth noting that the show begins with collateral damage.
-If superhero movies are in some sense the cultural form of the 9/11 era, as Hassler Forest argues, then collateral damage could be considered a kind of return of the repressed.)
+If superhero movies are in some sense the cultural form of the 9/11 era, as Hassler Forest argues, then collateral damage could be considered a kind of return of the repressed--a recognition of the limits of the narrative of avenging justice.)
 Hughie is offered the usual settlement and NDA but refuses to go along out of grief and a sense of injustice.
 He then gets more or less dragged into the anti-superhero vigilantes that I guess could be called The Boys of the show's title, but are never referred to as that in the show.
 Then we we meet Annie January, also known as Starlight a young superhero who is called up to the big leagues to join the Seven, replacing a retired member.
 It is through their eyes that we learn that the world is not as it seems, or, in the words of the show's advertising, "Never meet your heroes."
 The show's focus on the dark underbelly of superheroes extends to other cultural institutions such as religious evangelicals, politicians, and the media, all of which are shown to be corrupt.
 Hughie and Annie both learn the world is not as it seems as their idealism is thrown against the cynical functioning of the world.

 I mention Hughie and Annie because I think that they are a necessary counterpart to the show's celebration of violence, gore, and embrace of a kind of "everything sucks" mentality.
 They are idealistic, hopelessly so, and dorky, fans of Billy Joel.
 Their star-crossed romance of anti-superhero vigilante and superhero is the heart of the show's heartless world.
 I also mention Annie because despite the show's title, and advertising, it is not nearly as testosterone driven as it first appears.
 Hughie proves to be quite adept at becoming a vigilante, despite his modest milquetoast background, and Annie proves to be incapable of stomaching the hypocrisy of becoming a newly manufactured superhero, rejecting her corporate image and her role within evangelical christianity.

-The big reveal of the first season is that Vought, the company that sponsors the superheroes, also created them with a chemical known as Compound.
-(In an odd mashup the superheroes from The Boys are modeled after DC comics but their real origin story is very Marvel, chemically created mutations).
+The big reveal of the first season is that Vought, the company that sponsors the superheroes, also created them with a chemical known as Compound V. (In an odd mashup the superheroes from The Boys are modeled after DC comics but their real origin story is very Marvel, chemically created mutations).
 Not only did Vought create them, but it keeps creating new super-villains with this compound.
 The ultimate goal of this is to create enough fear that the US will authorize superheroes in the military in the same way that superhero movies seek military tie-in contracts.
 That is where the big money is.
 For the Vought corporation superheroes are simply the best way to make money.

 The closer the characters on the show get to uncovering the big conspiracy, that Vought is primarily interested in money, the more the show touches upon the limitation of satire.
 I will admit that I was late to watch the show, but binge watched the first season in a few nights.
 I watched the second as well, but it was hard not to see some limits of its satire as the show progressed.